CTXz/TinyWS2812/readme.md

 ./tools/makearduinolib.sh
 ```

-The script will as you to specify a target platform and produce a Arduio-IDE compatible library zip in the root folder of this project.
+The script will ask you to specify a target platform and produce a Arduio-IDE compatible library zip in the root folder of this project.

 ## Selecting the target platform